❯Schrödinger's Engineer and the Illusion of Experience

 Conclusion

 Management is made of mere mortals just like you and me.
-I know much of management is not blind to the simulation, they do understand they are contributing to create difficult situations and frictions or at the very least, they are not making things easier even when they could.
-To be real, there are cases where also management has its hands tied.
+I know much of management is not blind to the simulation, they do understand they are contributing to creating difficult situations and frictions or at the very least, they are not making things easier even when they could.
+To be real, there are cases where management has its hands tied.
 They respond to a different set of pressure levers.
 But I think that's hardly an excuse for constantly selling vacuous slogans.

 If a company has already presupposed the solution, they do not need experience.
 Until organizations realize that true seniority is defined by the license to say "no," the hiring market will remain an expensive theater where wisdom is bought at a premium, only to be locked in a room and ignored.